 Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

-Another major drawback for Copaco and for Paraguay’s telecom sector generally is the country’s landlocked position, which makes it dependant on neighbouring nations for interconnection with submarine cable networks.
-This has driven up the price of broadband services, hampered growth in the sector and resulted in relatively low penetration.
-Available technologies include DSL, cable modem, FttP, and WiMAX.
+A major drawback for Paraguay’s telecom sector is that the country is landlocked, making it dependent on neighbouring countries for interconnection with submarine cable networks.
+This led to high prices for fixed broadband services, which in turn hampered growth in the sector and has resulted in relatively low penetration.
+Available technologies include DSL, cable, fibre, and WiMAX.
 Copaco has a near-monopoly in the DSL market, given that there is little regulatory provision for unbundled local loops and other access mechanisms.
-DSL is the main fixed broadband technology, but it is unavailable in much of the country due to low teledensity.
-There is a fast-growing fibre broadband market, though the number of subscribers remains small while network builds remain limited to certain pockets within the major cities.
+DSL is the main fixed broadband technology, but it is unavailable in much of the country.
+There is a fast-growing fibre broadband market, though the number of subscribers remains small, and network builds remain limited to certain pockets within the major cities.

-Copaco’s main competitor in the fixed broadband market is Millicom’s Tigo, which offers broadband via cable modem under the brand name Tigo Hogar.
-The service is available in Asunción and neighbouring towns over a Hybrid Fibre-Coaxial (HFC) network.
+Copaco’s main competitor in the fixed broadband market is Millicom’s Tigo, which offers cable broadband under the brand name Tigo Hogar.
+The service is available in Asunción and neighbouring towns.
 Tigo also provides broadband using WiMAX and FttP technologies.

 On the consumer side, spending on telecoms services and devices is under pressure from the financial effect of large-scale job losses and the consequent restriction on disposable incomes.
 However, the crucial nature of telecom services, both for general communication as well as a tool for home-working, will offset such pressures.
 In many markets the net effect should be a steady though reduced increased in subscriber growth.

 Although it is challenging to predict and interpret the long-term impacts of the crisis as it develops, these have been acknowledged in the industry forecasts contained in this report.